 The Basic Practice Of Gratitude

 As with mindfulness, gratitude can occur spontaneously but it is not the default position of how our minds function.
 It requires conscious effort over a period of time to "reprogramme" your thinking processes and emotional responses to live a life of gratitude.

-Based on my own experience I would suggest the following guidelines for developing a regular basic practice of gratitude.
+Based on my own experience I would suggest the following guidelines for developing a regular basic practice of gratitude.• Make a commitment

-• Be specific - give thanks for specific benefits, gifts and blessings that you have enjoyed.
+- give thanks for specific benefits, gifts and blessings that you have enjoyed.• Watch your language

 It relieves stress and anxiety, helps you regain your balance and manifest your intentions.

 In the basic practise of gratitude we acknowledge that the source of goodness comes from outside of ourselves and we recognise our humble dependence on others.

 In the advanced practise of gratitude we recognise and acknowledge that the source of all goodness comes from a higher power.